Close

 Tourist and Visitor Visas

-Short-term tourist visas allow stays up to 90 days within a 180-day period, ideal for leisure travel and sightseeing.
-Long-term visitor visas accommodate extended stays for tourism purposes, requiring additional documentation including accommodation proof and financial statements.
+Short-term tourist visas (Type C) allow stays up to 90 days within a 180-day period, ideal for leisure travel and sightseeing.
+Long-term visitor visas (Type D) accommodate extended stays for more than 90 days and up to 6 months within one year, issued for one, two, or multiple entries.
+Short-stay C visas can be issued for one or multiple entries, while multiple-entry short-stay visas have validity of one year.

 Business Visa Categories